c2thorn/terraform-provider-google-beta/website/docs/r/data_fusion_instance.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/locations/{{region}}/instances/{{name}}`

 * `create_time` -
-  The time the instance was created in RFC3339 UTC "Zulu" format, accurate to nanoseconds.
+  The time the instance was created in RFC3339 UTC 'Zulu' format, accurate to nanoseconds.

 * `update_time` -
-  The time the instance was last updated in RFC3339 UTC "Zulu" format, accurate to nanoseconds.
+  The time the instance was last updated in RFC3339 UTC 'Zulu' format, accurate to nanoseconds.

 * `state` -
-  The current state of this Data Fusion instance.
-  - CREATING: Instance is being created
-  - RUNNING: Instance is running and ready for requests
-  - FAILED: Instance creation failed
-  - DELETING: Instance is being deleted
-  - UPGRADING: Instance is being upgraded
-  - RESTARTING: Instance is being restarted
+  The current state of this Data Fusion instance. - CREATING: Instance is being created - RUNNING: Instance is running and ready for requests - FAILED: Instance creation failed - DELETING: Instance is being deleted - UPGRADING: Instance is being upgraded - RESTARTING: Instance is being restarted

 * `state_message` -
   Additional information about the current state of this Data Fusion instance if available.